camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 2. Import the project into your IDE
 3. Build it with Maven `clean install`
 4. Execute the JAR `java -jar target/camunda-spring-boot-example-1.0.0-SNAPSHOT.jar`
-5. Check the console or the log file if you can find the line `calculating interest`
+5. Check the console if you can find the line `calculating interest`

 ### Run it as JUnit Test